leonseng/blog-hugo/content/posts/my-kubernetes-lab-as-code-iac-x-gitops.md

 > [https://github.com/leonseng/terraform-everything/blob/master/eks-gitops/eks.tf](https://github.com/leonseng/terraform-everything/blob/master/eks-gitops/eks.tf)

-# K8s resource management via Argo CD
+# K8s resource management via GitOps using Argo CD

 With the cluster sorted, we turn our attention the deploying Kubernetes resources/applications in the cluster.
 It's instinctive to start running `kubectl` commands to deploy resources in the cluster, but it makes keeping track of them difficult as time goes on.
 If the cluster is to be rebuilt on a regular basis, we'd best hope we have a record of what's deployed in it, ideally in a Git repository where our IaC definitions are also stored.

-## GitOps primer
+Voila!
+We now have the desired state of applications safely stored in Git.

+But how do we then apply this desired state to our cluster?
+This is where GitOps comes in.
 GitOps can be briefly described as an automated workflow that ensures the state of the cluster matches the source of truth, or Git repositories in the case.
 State reconciliation via GitOps can be done in one of two patterns:

 1. Changes are **pushed** to the cluster